eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 - _Cross-Platform_: in spirit with the general Java promise of "write once run anywhere".
 - _Reliable Performance_: the Vector API code should be compiled down to those juicy vector assembly instructions - whenever they are available on the CPU.
-- _Graceful Degregation_: if a specific CPU does not support some vector length or vector assembly instruction, the operations have to be simulated with scalar (single-element) operations.
+- _Graceful Degradation_: if a specific CPU does not support some vector length or vector assembly instruction, the operations have to be simulated with scalar (single-element) operations.
 In that case, we cannot expect that an algorithm implemented with the Vector API is faster than an alternative scalar (single-element) implementation.
 But the goal is that the Vector API implementation is also not slower than the scalar implementation.
-- _Clear and Concise API_: we want to be able to express a wide variety of vector compuatations.
+- _Clear and Concise API_: we want to be able to express a wide variety of vector computations.
 The vector lengths are generic, so that they can be adapted to the specific requirements of different hardware.

 We have made large progress over the last years.
 More and more CPU architectures are supported, more and more operations of the Vector API are compiled to vector instructions.
 A large extent of the work is done by hardware vendors these days: they ensure that the compiler knows about all the vector instructions available on the large variety of hardware.
 In most cases, the Vector API already now provides massive speedups.

 There is still some work to do: the implementation needs to be aligned with Valhalla.
-And the goal of Graceful Degregation has not yet been tackled.
+And the goal of Graceful Degradation has not yet been tackled.
-If an operation is not supported, we currently resort to a Java fall-back implementation that allocates arrays for each operations, requiring data to be copied around unnecessarily and also there are some issues with inlining, requiring an unnecessary overhead of additional calls.
+If an operation is not supported, we currently resort to a Java fall-back implementation that allocates arrays for each operation, requiring data to be copied around unnecessarily and also there are some issues with inlining, requiring an unnecessary overhead of additional calls.
 For example, the `compress` operation is not (yet) supported by `aarch64 NEON`, and leads to very slow performance (see `filterI` results in [this benchmark](https://github.com/openjdk/jdk/pull/28639)).
 Solutions to these issues are currently being discussed and worked on.